 def get_ex(): return open_image('imgs/cat_example.jpg') def plots_f(rows, cols, width, height, **kwargs): [get_ex().apply_tfms(tfms, **kwargs).show(ax=ax) for i,ax in enumerate(plt.subplots( rows,cols,figsize=(width,height)).flatten())]

-If we want to have a look at what this transforms actually do, we need to use the
+If we want to have a look at what these transforms actually do, we need to use the

 apply_tfms function.
-It will be in charge of picking the values of the random parameters and doing the transformation to the
+It will be in charge of picking the values of the random parameters and doing the transformations to the

 plots_f(2, 4, 12, 6, size=224)